 Modern medicine is based upon a foundation of science.
 Physician scientists play a key role in translating scientific discovery to the care of patients.
 Clinician scientists also have a unique role in identifying the needs in clinical practice that drive new research.
 Jefferson Medical College faculty and students have a long history of conducting research that has direct impact on the health of patients.

-The CwiC-CTR is designed to create the next generation of physician scientists and leaders.
+The CwiC-Clinical Translational Research Track (CTR) is designed to create the next generation of physician scientists and leaders.
 The body of knowledge specific to research is not fully covered in the medical curriculum.
 CwiC-CTR is designed to aid students to be effective researchers in a systematic fashion.
 The program consists of independent, hypothesis-driven research with an advisor.
 This is augmented by the assignment of a program mentor and a curriculum of core research topics.
 CwiC-CTR will complement, though not replace, existing curricular elements.

 The CwiC-CTR track is ideal for those interested in: